AkinOmisakin/Task_scheduler/README.md

 # Calendar Scheduler
 This project is a calendar scheduler that webscrapes the details of class from univeristy timetable and inputs it into your google calendar
+This scheduler is tasked on windows task scheduler to run every week Monday at "00:00"

 ## Installation
 All necessary modules located in the requirments.txt